tancheng/mlir-cgra/README.md

   $PROJ_ROOT_DIR/test/soda-opt/linalg-matmul.mlir \
   --soda-opt-pipeline-for-bambu=use-bare-ptr-memref-call-conv

+# Check other options in the -soda-opt-pipeline-for-bambu with
+$PROJ_BUILD_DIR/bin/soda-opt -h | less

 # In the future, additional pipelines for other target architectures
 # will be performed by the following pass template:
  # --soda-opt-pipeline-for-<target_name>
 ```